-Expressive arts and design involves enabling children to explore and play with a wide range of media and materials, as well as providing opportunities and encouragement for sharing their thoughts, ideas and feelings through a variety of activities in art, music, movement, dance, role-play, and design and technology.
+Expressive arts and design involves enabling children to explore and play with a wide range of media and materials.
+The children are encouraged to share their thoughts, ideas and feelings through a variety of activities in art, music, movement, dance, role-play, and design and technology.

-During the Foundation Stage, these areas of learning will be introduced in ways that are suitable for young children. ie. through practical, fun, stimulating and challenging activities.
-The children will be given opportunities to build upon their existing skills and interests to aid their development.
+During the Foundation Stage, these areas of learning will be introduced in ways that are suitable for young children i.e. existing skills and interests to aid their development.